mattjh1/mattjh-blog/content/post/tmux-session-management.md

 Before diving into using the Tmux Session Script, it's essential to note that the script is configured with assumptions about the user's environment.
 The current version assumes a macOS environment with Tmux installed using Homebrew.

 If your setup differs—for example, if you're using a different operating system or if Tmux is installed using a method other than Homebrew—feel free to modify the script to suit your environment.
 The script is designed to be adaptable, ensuring compatibility with various configurations.
-The reason for opting to go for a full path to the installation is because of how I execute this script, it is the first thing introduced to my terminal emulator (Alacritty).
+The reason for opting to go for a full path to the installation is because of how I execute this script, it is the first thing introduced to my terminal emulator (Alacritty) as `PATH` is not initiated at this point.
 So running `which tmux` will not work in this case albeit that would be a more elegant solution.

 Here's a quick overview of the assumptions made by the script: